 In any case, this usually happens for properties with higher demands which in turn increases that property’s worth.
 It is also possible that the seller chooses someone else’s offer in preference of yours, especially if you have delays at your ends like a mortgage application where the seller is keen to sell the property quickly.

-Avoid Being Gazumped, and there is no fool-proof method to stop yourself from being gazumped.
-You can ensure that you take steps to be prepared to lessen the probability of being gazumped.
+While there is no fool-proof method not to be gazumped, going in prepared and taking specific steps will lessen the probability of being gazumped.

-You may not be able to arrange everything beforehand, and you can make arrangements by finding surveyors in advance.
-Also, find a conveyancing solicitor to work with plus any other related elements of the property purchase to be able to complete these elements quickly and help to complete the purchase as soon as possible.
+While you may not be able to arrange everything arranged beforehand, you can make provisions for surveys.
+Find surveyors in advance, and other related elements of purchase to be able to complete these steps quicker.

-Arrange a ‘mortgage agreement in principle’, (this is a conditional offer for you to receive a mortgage if certain conditions get met).
-Do this before you start looking at properties.
-It is helping to speed up the mortgage process at the later stage.
+Before looking for properties, you can get a mortgage agreement in principle—a conditional offer for you to receive a mortgage if certain conditions get met.
+In any case, this helps to quicken the mortgage process at the later stage.

-You could ask the seller to take the property off the market as part of the offer.
-While the seller is not required to take the property off the market before any legal documents, it is helpful, and many sellers will do so mainly in flat housing market areas.
+Ask the seller to take the property off the market as part of the offer.
+While a seller if not required to take the property off the market before any legal documents.
+It is helpful, and many sellers are willing to do so mainly in flat housing market areas.